KWSNick/ScouseDaxie/README.md

 ### Subscribe Form

-The form was tested to ensure that correctly complete form was accepted and the user returned to the home page, the omission of each required field in turn resulted in a submission error message and that the incorrect entry of an email address also presented the user with an error message.
+The form was tested to ensure that a correctly completed form was accepted and the user returned to the home page, the omission of each required field in turn resulted in a submission error message and that the incorrect entry of an email address also presented the user with an error message.

 ### W3C HTML Validator